MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 ## AAD-integrated authentication

 To use AAD-integrated authentication (impersonation), add `;Authentication="Active Directory Integrated"` to the SQL connection string.
-Using this authentication method, the user or application authenticates via AAD to Azure Data Explorer, and the same token is then used to access the SQL Server network endpoint.
+Using this authentication method, the user or application authenticates via Azure AD to Azure Data Explorer, and the same token is then used to access the SQL Server network endpoint.

 > [!NOTE]
 > The principal must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
 To manage the access controls for different storage types, see: [SQL Authentication Access](/sql/relational-databases/security/authentication-access/getting-started-with-database-engine-permissions)